hari998/Node-js-Convert-Number-to-Words/README.md

 # Nodejs-Convert-Numbers-to-Word
- a javascript - nodejs program to convert numbers to words
+ A javascript - nodejs program to convert numbers to words

+ - This program converts number to words
+    ```
+    example-
+            user input- 102
+            output-     one hundred two
+    ```

+ - The program only converts number from 0 to 999